oat-sa/taohub-articles/forge/Documentation for core components/request-tokenisation.md

 ### Token pool generation

 During a request the `\tao_actions_ClientConfig::config()` method is called.
 In this method we generate a token pool using the TokenService.
-This pool get's picked up and stored by front-end.
+This pool gets picked up and stored by the frontend.

 ### Token Model